Hunger Signals: How to Recognize and Manage Them

 You can even set a timer for 10 or 20 minutes—whether you’re using the app or trying to do it yourself—to see if you are still hungry after that point.
 If your desire to eat is based on something other than true hunger, you may end up busy with another activity and no longer feel the need to eat.

 With a hunger scale of any kind, you still have complete control.
 If you want to eat something, even if your glucose is still a bit high or you aren’t truly hungry, you absolutely can.
-But seeing the color-coded feedback, or thinking through where you land on the hunger scale are gentle, positive ways that you can work on eating in a way that benefits your health.
+But seeing the color-coded feedback or thinking through where you land on the hunger scale are gentle, positive ways to work on eating in a way that supports wellness.

 2. Avoid Processed and Refined Foods

-You likely know that highly processed foods full of sugar aren't great for your health, and one of the reasons is they can interfere with normal hunger cues.
+You likely know that highly processed foods full of sugar aren't great for your health, and one reason is that they can interfere with normal hunger cues.

 3. Eat More Protein and Fiber